incinn/barnz.dev/content/projects/startpage/index.md

 It seems every time I load it up, I get struck with inspiration on how I can improve it.
 I use it daily, and intend to support the project for the foreseeable future.

 As it stands, the project currently **requires JavaScript**.
-I do intend on creating a cut-down version which will run without it enabled.
-Watch this space!
+I intend on creating a simplified version which will run without it enabled.

 There are many other features and improvements I'd like to make moving forward.
 If you spot an issue, feel free to open an issue on the [GitHub](https://github.com/incinn/startpage) issues page for the project.